 Sahajananda also served as vice-president of MISA, supporting his teacher and playing an important role in developing the yoga school.
 He witnessed MISA’s ascension but also its limitations – the emphasis on power, sexuality, etc. So, together with a group of other yoga teachers, Sahajananda left MISA in 2006.

-Later in 2006, at the invitation of his good friend and yoga colleague Swami Vivekananda (the founder of Agama Yoga), he started giving monthly silent meditation retreats in Koh Phangan, Thailand.
+Later in 2006, he started giving monthly silent meditation retreats at Agama Yoga in Koh Phangan, Thailand.

 In 2011, Sahajananda, together with Antoaneta, designed the Hridaya Teacher Training Course.
 The course was created for spiritual aspirants who want to deepen their meditation and yoga practice and share the Hridaya message of Self-awareness.